A sampling service redefining how we shop and use menstrual products

 OUTCOME

-We considered business viability early on by introducing online sample bag ordering and offering discounts on full packs for those who tried samples.
-Sustainability was also a key focus, inspired by the waste from unsuitable menstrual products, leading us to explore a donation flow for unused items.
-We have built low-fidelity prototypes for these features before narrowing our scope.
-We plan to continue testing and refining these additional features and the key offline retail and digital tracking flow to improve the overall user experience.
+We addressed business viability by exploring online sample bag ordering and offering full-pack discounts for sample users.
+Sustainability was also a focus, leading us to prototype a donation flow for unused products.
+Low-fidelity prototypes for these features informed our scope, with plans to continue refining both offline and digital experiences.

-Our biggest challenge was ensuring business viability, as our target users, menstruators aged 20–35, are open to trying new products but may not return once they find a good fit.
-To address this, we considered pivoting toward teenagers and first-time menstruators, who have a stronger need for product education and body awareness.
-This shift would position our service as a learning tool and guide future design iterations.
+Our main challenge was user retention.
+While menstruators aged 20–35 are open to trying new products, they may not return once they find a fit.
+To address this, we considered pivoting to teenagers and first-time menstruators, who benefit from product education, positioning the service as a learning tool for future design iterations.

 NEXT STEPS & REFLECTIONS